14,000 BTU Portable Air Conditioners

 14,000 BTU Units Ranked

-The LG LP1419IVSM and NewAir NAC14KWH02 cool much better than any other 14,000 BTU unit on the market?
-But are they the best 14,000 BTU portable AC units you can buy?
+The Midea Duo has the most cooling capacity of any 14,000 BTU unit on the market.
+But is it the best 14,000 BTU portable AC unit you can buy?

 Here’s the thing.
 Almost all portable AC units have very much the same